MasterMindRomii/SQL-Case-Study-On-Gemini-Vs-Chatgpt4/README.md

 (10, 2, 3, 'GSM8K', 92.00, NULL, 'Basic arithmetic manipulations, incl.
 Grade School math problems'),
 (11, 1, 3, 'MATH', 53.20, 52.90, 'Challenging math problems, incl. algebra, geometry, pre-calculus, and others'),
 (12, 2, 3, 'MATH', 52.90, NULL, 'Challenging math problems, incl. algebra, geometry, pre-calculus, and others'),

--- Code Generation Capabilities
-(13, 1, 4, 'HumanEval', 74.40, 67.00, 'Python code generation'),
-(14, 2, 4, 'HumanEval', 67.00, NULL, 'Python code generation'),
-(15, 1, 4, 'Natura12Code', 74.90, 73.90, 'Python code generation.
-New held out dataset HumanEval-like, not leaked on the web'),
-(16, 2, 4, 'Natura12Code', 73.90, NULL, 'Python code generation'),

--- Image Capabilities
-(17, 1, 5, 'MIMMU', 59.40, 56.80, 'Multi-discipline college-level reasoning problems'),
-(18, 2, 5, 'VQAv2', 77.80, 77.20, 'Natural image understanding'),
-(19, 1, 5, 'TextVQA', 82.30, 78.00, 'OCR on natural images'),
-(20, 2, 5, 'DocVQA', 90.90, 88.40, 'Document understanding'),
-(21, 1, 5, 'Infographic VQA', 80.30, 75.10, 'Infographic understanding'),
-(22, 2, 5, 'MathVista', 53.00, 49.90, 'Mathematical reasoning in visual contexts'),

--- Video Capabilities
-(23, 1, 6, 'VATEX', 62.7, 56, 'English video captioning (CIDEr)'),
-(24, 2, 6, 'Perception Test MCQA', 54.70, 46.30, 'Video question answering'),

--- Audio Capabilities
-(25, 1, 7, 'CoV0ST 2', 40.1, 29.1, 'Automatic speech translation (BLEU score)'),
-(26, 2, 7, 'FLEURS', 7.60, 17.60, 'Automatic speech recognition (word error rate)')

-QUESTIONS
-1)What are the average scores for each capability on both the Gemini Ultra and GPT-4 models?
-2)Which benchmarks does Gemini Ultra outperform GPT-4 in terms of scores?
-3)What are the highest scores achieved by Gemini Ultra and GPT-4 for each benchmark in the Image capability?
-4)Calculate the percentage improvement of Gemini Ultra over GPT-4 for each benchmark?
-5)Retrieve the benchmarks where both models scored above the average for their respective models?
-6)Which benchmarks show that Gemini Ultra is expected to outperform GPT-4 based on the next score?
-7)Classify benchmarks into performance categories based on score ranges?
-8) Retrieve the rankings for each capability based on Gemini Ultra scores?
-9)Convert the Capability and Benchmark names to uppercase?
-10) Can you provide the benchmarks along with their descriptions in a concatenated format?